Mother and Daughter Chronicles

 H: Oh, that’s right.
 So (after we got to the docks) we bought some bread, snacks and coffee.
 After the hour ferry ride, we unloaded our things at Teri’s hotel, and then hired a van to take a day tour of Dumaguete.
 Where did we go first?
 We didn’t go to the park first did we?
 (AM: Yeah, we did)

-H: Because it (the request) has to go through an agency in the United States.
-Then the US agency gets a hold of the agency in the Philippines.
-That is why it costs so much.
+H: Because it (the request) has to go through an agency in the

 H: Oh!
 Well, we should go get in line now.